cruppstahl/minicms/README.md

 !!! - Add r/w-mutex
 !!! - Rebuild cache in the background, then swap atomically?

     [ ] Do a major round of refactoring
         [ ] Review everything - is it idiomatic golang code?
         [ ] Check the wordpress interface for plugins - did we miss anything?

     [ ] Revisit the cache invalidation
         [ ] If a file is modified, also re-read the metadata [ ] If a directory (or its metadata.yaml) is modified, invalidate it completely
         [ ] If header/footer is modified, invalidate everything
         [ ] Invalidation means: re-build the new data structures (in the background), then atomically swap it with the existing data [ ] Cover this with tests
         [ ] if a file or directory was added then add the route [ ] if a file or directory was removed then drop the route

+    [ ] Use the new documentation tool as a second test project